Clinamenic/GFEL/content/introduction/action-kit/host-an-event/index.md

 ---

 **Have a guide, template, or tool to share?**
-We welcome contributions that help others organize, gather, and build in the spirit of Ethereum Localism.
-[Share it in the Telegram channel](https://t.me/YourTelegramLinkHere) to have it considered for inclusion.
+We welcome contributions that help others organize, gather, and build in the spirit of Ethereum Localism. <'Share it in the Telegram channel>' to have it considered for inclusion.

 ![](assets/imagination-circle.jpeg)